jordan-rj-2003/Data-science-portfolio/README.md

 The method:

-1. Build a **semantic axis** in GloVe embedding space from two small, theory-grounded word sets — e.g. `mean(honest, true, accurate, impartial, …) − mean(dishonest, untrue, inaccurate, biased, …)` — derived from BBC editorial guidelines, not invented ad hoc.
+1. Build a **semantic axis** in GloVe embedding space from two theory-grounded word sets — e.g. `mean(honest, true, accurate, impartial, …) − mean(dishonest, untrue, inaccurate, biased, …)` — derived from BBC editorial guidelines, not invented ad hoc.
 2. Compress each article (or a structural zone of it — headline+lead / body / end) into a single